 If you take enough road trips, eventually you will end up stranded on the side of the road outside East Gibbip a few miles from Podunk, equidistant from the four corners of Nowhere.
 Having that 800-number that immediately ties you in to approved local tow services and mechanics is going to save you a lot of hassle, and also shield you from some of the dangers of the road that none of us wishes to encounter.

 10. Have your documents and a clean record.

 I don’t know about you, but it sometimes seems like my new insurance card takes days or weeks to get into my glove box.
-If you are traveling without current documentation of license, registration, or insurance, you could be in for a world of hurt if you are pulled over for any reason.
+If you are traveling without current documentation of license, registration, or insurance, you could be in for some trouble if you are pulled over for any reason.
 Further, you may want to clear up any old traffic and parking tickets before you go; under the right (or perhaps wrong, in this case) circumstances, your car can be impounded for your scofflaw sins.

 10 1/2.
 Know when to hold ’em, and when to fold ’em.